What's the Best Set Structure for Building Strength?

 Should cluster sets replace all traditional training?

-No. Use cluster sets strategically for main lifts when strength is the primary goal, while maintaining traditional sets for hypertrophy and assistance work.
+No. Use cluster sets for main lifts when strength is the priority, and keep traditional sets for hypertrophy and assistance work.

-Ready to optimize your set structure?
-Download Kenso to track both cluster and traditional sets with precision, helping you identify which methods drive your best strength gains.
+Ready to dial in your set structure?
+Download Kenso to log both cluster and traditional sets with precision and see which methods drive your best gains.

 This article contains affiliate links.
 We may earn a small commission at no extra cost to you.